Connect with others who understand.

 Eating Less Red Meat

-While there’s no official diet for psoriasis, research suggests that red meat intake promotes inflammatory responses that contribute to psoriasis symptoms.
-But that’s not the case with mushrooms.
-Mushrooms actually provide various beneficial phytochemicals that make them a great part of an anti-inflammatory diet.
+While there’s no official “psoriasis diet,” research suggests that eating red meat can increase inflammatory responses that contribute to psoriasis symptoms.
+Mushrooms, on the other hand, provide various helpful plant compounds (phytochemicals) with anti-inflammatory properties.

 Mushroom Recipes and Cooking Tips

-You can add mushrooms to omelets, pizza, soups, and stir-fry dishes.
-Just be sure to buy them from a reputable source and wash them thoroughly.
-You should never pick your own wild mushrooms because it’s easy to confuse safe mushrooms with poisonous ones.
+You can add mushrooms to meals like omelets, pizza, soups, and stir-fries.
+Always buy them from a trusted source and wash them well.
+Never pick wild mushrooms on your own — even experienced foragers can mistake poisonous mushrooms for safe ones.

-Once mushrooms are purchased, it’s best to eat them within a week.
-You can extend their shelf life when you store them in an open paper bag, a trick that absorbs the moisture that helps them go bad.
-Another tip: Wait to wash mushrooms until you’re ready to use them.
-As for warnings — besides skipping the wild ones — know that mushrooms don’t freeze well.
+Once you have your mushrooms, it’s best to eat them within a week.
+To make them last longer, store them in an open paper bag.
+The bag absorbs moisture, which helps prevent spoilage.
+Wait to wash mushrooms until you’re ready to use them.
+And remember — mushrooms don’t freeze well.

-Mushrooms come in a variety of different flavors and textures.
-To give them a try, sauté clean mushrooms in a pan with olive oil and add them to rice or pasta dishes.
-You can also serve them as a stand-alone side dish with fresh herbs or other seasonings.
+Mushrooms come in many flavors and textures.
+For a simple dish, saute them in olive oil and add them to rice or pasta.
+You can also serve them on their own with fresh herbs or seasonings.

-If you’re hoping to cut back on animal protein, mushrooms can serve as a tasty stand-in for hearty meat-based dishes.
-Since mushrooms naturally possess a savory flavor (called “umami”) — they add “meatiness” but without the saturated fat of pork or beef.
-Adding ingredients with umami also lowers the need to salt a dish.
+If you want to cut back on animal protein, mushrooms can serve as a tasty substitute for hearty meat-based dishes.
+Mushrooms have a savory flavor (called “umami”), which adds a “meaty” taste without the saturated fat of pork or beef.
+Adding umami-rich ingredients also reduces the need for extra salt.
+Keep in mind, though, that mushrooms are low in protein.
+Pair them with protein-rich foods like chicken, beans, or tofu to keep meals balanced.

 Popular meals with mushrooms include:

-• Portobello burgers — Marinate the caps of dark button mushrooms (like portobellos) in Italian dressing and grill or bake them instead of meat-based burgers.
+• Portobello burgers — Marinate the caps of dark button mushrooms (like portobellos) in Italian dressing, then grill or bake them instead of using meat.

-• Vegetable skewers — Put your favorite mushrooms on a kebab to cook alongside peppers, onions, tomatoes, and squash.
+• Vegetable skewers — Put your favorite mushrooms on skewers with peppers, onions, tomatoes, and squash for a colorful kebab.

 Medicinal Mushrooms